The Southern Colonies began as a small settlement in Jamestown that had a few dirt farms and grew into an economy full of plantations.

 Maryland Colony was founded by Lord Baltimore as a haven for those who were Catholic.
-However, the land prices were so cheap that Protestants flocked Maryland as well and caused much division.
+However, the land prices were so cheap that Protestants flocked to Maryland as well, which caused much division.

-Lord Baltimore passed the Acts for Religious Tolerance in 1649 which made it the second colony, after Rhode Island, to allow religious freedom.
-Maryland would be the site that the new capital of the United States would be, except it would be renamed Washington D.C.
+Lord Baltimore passed the Acts for Religious Tolerance in 1649, which made it the second colony, after Rhode Island, to allow religious freedom.
+Maryland would be the site of the new capital of the United States, except it would be renamed Washington D.C.

 North Carolina Colony